cjmcdonald42/cjmcdonald42/README.md

 ## Spring 2021 Semester
 - Teaching Robotics with Minecraft, mBot Ranger, mBlock, Python, and Arduino
-- Advising MX Adventurers, Minecraft Club, Moodle Development Team
+- Advising MX Pathfinders Society, Minecraft Club, Moodle Development Team
 - Implementing a transition of our macOS and iOS devices to an MDM platform

-## My next project
+## My Next Project
 I'm re-creating my EdTech documentation as GitBooks.
 I have created many videos and blog-like posts as mailings with how-to's and you-do's and need to bring it all together.